triplem/PlugUI/README.markdown

 ##Authentication

 The current codebase relies on system PAM authentication (denying root by default).
 This allows users to enter the same username and password via plugui, ssh, or any other system level component.

+##Status

+There is a current status page which shows detailed information about the system running the PlugUI application.

 ##Dashboard